geoJoost/grassland-puddle-detection/README.md

 This script contains the logic for calculating the average of all the images in an input folder.
 It employs a moving average of two so for example if your input folder contains four images.
 An output of two images should be expected where output 1 is the average of images 1 and 2 and output 2 is the average of images 3 and 4.

+**NOTE:** The `image_filepaths` variable should be changed to run the script for a different polarization (see comment in script also).
+All outputs are overwritten for new polarization.

 **Output Folder(s)**

 - _../data/thresholding_data/output/averages_